 with $x=hc/\lambda T_{\mathrm{col}}$.
-Starting from Equation~\eqref{eq:flambda}, the light curve visible in UV can be expressed as
+Starting from Equation~\eqref{eq:flambda}, the light curve visible in the UV can be expressed as

-By using representative values for the photospheric radius and temperature of stellar progenitors (in Equations~\eqref{eq:phradius} and \eqref{eq:tph}, respectively), we are able to estimate the intensity of UV light emitted at a given time from the SBO and, hence characterise the corresponding light curves. \\ It is worth noticing that the simplified model from \cite{waxman2007} is valid in a Thomson scattering dominated regime, namely at early times after the SBO.
-It has been extended by \cite{rw11} to take into account that recombination taking place in stellar envelopes after about 1 day, when $T_{\mathrm{ph}}$ decreases down below $\sim 1$~eV.
-Moreover, \cite{waxman2007} introduced a more realistic characterization of the opacity (including its time dependency) as modified by recombination, thus obtaining a more accurate description of the early UV/O emission produced in SBO phenomena.
-However, for H-dominated envelopes the difference in the values of photospheric temperature obtained by the two methods is contained within 10\% for $T_{\mathrm{ph}}>1$ eV.
-As such, we decided to adopt the model of \cite{waxman2007} neglecting any complications related to recombination processes.
+By using representative values for the photospheric radius and temperature of stellar progenitors (in Equations~\eqref{eq:phradius} and \eqref{eq:tph}, respectively), we can estimate the intensity of UV light emitted at a given time from the SBO, and we can hence characterise the corresponding light curves.

+The simplified model from \cite{waxman2007} is valid in a Thomson-scattering dominated regime, namely at early times after the SBO.
+It was extended by \cite{rw11} to take into account that recombination takes place in stellar envelopes after about one day, when $T_{\mathrm{ph}}$ decreases down below $\sim 1$~eV.
+Moreover, the authors introduced a more realistic characterisation of the opacity (including its time dependence) as modified by recombination, thus obtaining a more accurate description of the early UV and optical emission produced in SBO phenomena.
+However, for H-dominated envelopes, the difference in the values of photospheric temperature obtained by the two methods is contained within 10\% for $T_{\mathrm{ph}}>1$ eV.
+We therefore decided to adopt the model of \cite{waxman2007} neglecting any complications related to recombination processes.